Natural Steps, Arkansas: Native Americans

 Thomas Nuttall found few Native Americans in the Natural Steps area in 1819.

-French Explorers
+French explorers

 The Pinnacle Mountain Community Post wrote:

 History reveals the French were notorious traders with the Natives and perhaps many canoe or river raft pulled up and tied off in the area.
 Word has it that Bernard de la Harpe spent some time in the area.
 The French explorers were coming down the river and when they rounded the bend, right near Palarm Creek, they named the twin peaks of Pinnacle Mountain Maumelle, which is French for a woman's breasts.

-Steamboat Landing
+Steamboat landing

-The Natural Steps used to be famous for boatloads of picnickers that went up and down the Arkansas river in steamboats in the 19th century.
+The Natural Steps used to be famous for providing a landing for boatloads of picnickers that went up and down the Arkansas River in steamboats during the 19th century.
 "Natural Steps was a natural port with water at the bank of sufficient depth to enable convenient docking, and sufficient population to provide passengers and cargo.
 By 1849 the Arkansas Gazette reported fifteen to twenty steamboat arrivals and departures weekly."